 By comparison, Orange Cove has more modest rates of HCV usage as shown in Figure 1J-3.16.
 Locally, the southern census tract reports slightly higher rates of HCV usage among renter-occupied housing units than the northern census tract (5.3 percent compared to 3.1 percent).
 This also corresponds to the subsidizing housing locations, most of which are located in the southern census tract within Orange Cove city limits.
+According to data from the Fresno Housing Authority, there are 65 HCVs in use within the City as of August 2023.
 The Housing Element includes Program 20 to seek grant funding to expand outreach and education on HCV usage in the City.